22cryys56p-beep/Command_Center/SESSION_START.md

 - report sandbox-local commits as repository commits
 - assume files exist because a previous session claimed they existed
 - modify files without knowing the current repository state
+- reconstruct an existing document's content from memory when the live file can simply be read — a real incident occurred where doing this silently overwrote an accepted architectural decision with fabricated content before it was caught

 If working in an environment without access to the actual repository: